Nettle™ & PMDD: What the Research Says + Q&A

 Intended Audience: Designed for anyone who wants to better understand PMDD with an interest in research, mental health, and emerging health technologies.

-Hosted by: IAPMD and Emilė Radytė, PhD - CEO & Founder of Samphire Neuroscience.
+Hosted by: IAPMD and Emilė Radytė, PhD

 Will this be recorded?
 Yes, this event will be recorded and a link will be shared with all who register.